 Talk to your audience

 Create content that speaks directly to potential clients in your area, not to search engines.
-SEO is important, and keywords to attain SEO that drives traffic, should flow organically through smart, detailed writing.
+SEO is important, and keywords to attain SEO that drives traffic should flow organically through smart, detailed writing.
 If SEO is where you start, your content will feel cold, stilted, and unpleasant to consume.

 Write what you know

 Don’t feel like your online presence needs to be all things to all people.
 A blog that casts too wide a net could appear generic and uninteresting.
 Use your expertise to pique your audience’s interest.
 Your site will be unique and useful because it will reflect your personal voice and experience.
-Also consider writing about what’s happening in your own zip code.
+Also, consider writing about what’s happening in your own zip code.
 Locals who visit your site have the best chance of becoming clients, as they will see their own cultural identity reflected back at them through your content.

 Be the solution to your client’s problems

-Every blog, eBook, social post, and other piece of content should describe a problem and its solution.
+Every blog, eBook, social post, and other pieces of content should describe a problem and its solution.
 Present your firm as the knowledge leader in its field.
 Prospective clients will come to trust your site as a helpful voice and will be more likely to turn to your firm in times of need.

 Provide information, not advice

 The difference between legal information and legal advice is crucial to your firm remaining free of ethical conflicts in the online space.
-Legal advice is specific to a real-world cases, whereas legal information provides more general knowledge on the larger philosophy of the law or case in question.
+Legal advice is specific to a real-world case, whereas legal information provides more general knowledge on the larger philosophy of the law or case in question.